 Kraken vs. Avalanche: Betting Trends, Odds, Advanced Stats

-The Colorado Avalanche (8-3), winners of four home games in a row, host the Seattle Kraken (4-6-3) at Ball Arena on Thursday at 9:00 PM ET on ESPN+, ALT, and ROOT Sports NW.
+The Colorado Avalanche (8-5), losers of three straight road games, visit the Seattle Kraken (5-7-3) at Climate Pledge Arena on Monday at 10:00 PM ET on ESPN+, ALT, and ROOT Sports NW.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.